 The Fauvism trail

-The historical novelist Patrick O’Brian and his wife Mary are now buried in Collioure’s cemetery.
-If you like his book, please click here to buy.
+The novel graphically describes the life in Collioure before it became a tourist hot-spot.
+And Patrick O’Brian and his wife Mary are now buried in Collioure’s cemetery.

-- There is also the ultimate sport for the great outdoors.
+There is also the ultimate sport for the great outdoors.
 Along the coastal walk, several short hikes will offer you a spectacular panoramic view over the bay of Collioure.
 The area of Collioure has something to offer every level and fancy, for example, a small hike towards the Hermitage of Consolation or the Sainte-Elme Fort.
-You can buy a fort Saint Elme admission ticket online by click here.

-- Don’t miss the evening events.
+The evening events are colourful.
 The intimate ambience in Collioure immerses you in a distinct atmosphere.
 Walk along the beach to listen to the echo of waves on the shore, or have a dinner accompanied by the jokes and laughs from the neighbouring tables is something you can plan for a relaxing night.

 Where to stay